 The helm has a fiberglass footrest below the dash, with a lid on the top that lifts to reveal further storage.
 Forward on the dash on the starboard side is a nice chart storage bin, with a lucite lid on hinges.

-The hardtop comes standard on the Express 370, with the option to go with Grady’s new AV2 style.
-The AV2 hardtop enclosure comes as a painted aluminum frame with electronically sliding sunroof w/screen and shade, storage net, LED spreader lights, overhead tri-colored (red, white and blue) LED recessed lights, storage and first aid kit compartments, four side mounted rode holders, outrigger plates, SureShade electrically retractable shade with Sunbrella canvas, Clear2Sea side curtains and drop shades.
+The Grady-White AV2 style hardtop comes standard on the Express 370.
+The AV2 hardtop comes as a painted aluminum frame with electronically sliding sunroof with screen and shade, storage net, LED spreader lights, overhead tri-colored (red, white and blue) LED recessed lights, storage and first aid kit compartments, four side mounted rode holders, outrigger plates, SureShade electrically retractable shade with Sunbrella canvas, Clear2Sea side curtains and drop shades.

 The windshield is heavy-duty welded aluminum with tempered-glass and an electromechanically operated center vent panel.
 The windshield has wipers with heavy-duty pantograph arms and separate controls for all three, as well as three freshwater windshield washers.